nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Set a new team: `set team`

-It is a busy semester and you have multiple teams that you need to manage.
+It is a busy semester, and you have multiple teams that you need to manage.
 You can change the team that you are managing to any other team that is displayed in the [teams section](#teams-section).
 Simply enter `set team <TEAM_NAME>` to change the working team to the target team.

 The `set team` command allows you to change the [currently selected team](#current-team-section) to a new team from the list of teams in the [teams section](#teams-section).
-Let us show you an example of how to use this command.
+Let's see an example of how to use this command.

 Suppose you have finished the tasks in your current team CS2103T and have an existing team called CS2102.
 You want to start managing that team instead.
 Enter the command